-- Is my child at the level where he/she should be at this point of the school year? - What do you think is giving my child the most trouble in reading and writing?
-How can I help my child improve in this area? - Where is my child excelling in literacy?
-How can I support this success? - How can I help my child develop their speaking and listening skills outside of the classroom?
+- Is my child at the level in reading and writing where he/she should be at this point of the school year? - What do you think is giving my child the most trouble in literacy?
+How can I help my child improve in this area? - Where is my child excelling?
+How can I support this success? - How can I help my child build their writing skills at home?